Uncovering the Social Interaction in Swarm Intelligence with Network Science

 \section{Introduction}

-\IEEEPARstart{S}{warm intelligence} refers to the global order that emerges from simple social individuals interacting among themselves\cite{Kaufmann1993,Bak1996,Bonabeau1999,Vicsek2001,Kennedy2001,Engelbrecht2006}.
-In the past three decades, swarm intelligence has inspired many computational models, allowing us to understand social phenomena and to solve real-world problems\cite{Engelbrecht2006}.
-The field of computational intelligence has witnessed the development of various swarm-based techniques that share the principle of social interactions while having different natural inspirations such as ants\cite{Dorigo1999}, fishes\cite{bastos2008novel}, fireflies\cite{yang2010firefly}, birds\cite{Kennedy95}, to name a few.
+Swarm intelligence refers to the global order that emerges from simple social components interacting among themselves\cite{Bonabeau1999,Kaufmann1993,Vicsek2001,Kennedy2001,Engelbrecht2006}.
+In the past three decades, swarm intelligence has inspired many algorithmic models (i.e., computational swarm intelligence), allowing us to understand social phenomena and to solve real-world problems\cite{Engelbrecht2006}.
+The field of computational intelligence has witnessed the development of various swarm-based techniques that share the principle of social interactions while having different natural inspirations such as ants\cite{Dorigo1999}, fishes\cite{bastos2008novel}, fireflies\cite{yang2010firefly}, birds\cite{Kennedy95}, cats \cite{Chu:Cat:2006}, to name a few.
 Though researchers have studied such techniques in detail, the lack of general approaches to assess these systems prevents us from uncovering what makes them intelligent and understanding the differences between techniques beyond their inspirations.

 Much research has been devoted to understand and improve these bio-inspired algorithms\cite{Kennedy2001,Engelbrecht2006,Engelbrecht2007}.
 In the literature, researchers often examine the techniques from the perspective of their natural inspirations.
 For instance, in some flocking models that mimic bird flocks, the velocities of individuals are usually used to understand the system behavior\cite{Engelbrecht2007}.
-In these systems, the lack of spatial coordination or the excess of coordination among individuals generally leads to poor performance in solving problems.
+In these systems, both the lack or excess of spatial coordination among individuals generally leads to poor performance in solving problems.
 In the case of foraging-based models inspired by ant colonies, many studies attempt to understand the performance of these models by examining the pheromone that agents deposit on the environment\cite{Dorigo2004}.
-This usual approach of analyzing models via their inspiration has helped to improve algorithms by building new procedures\cite{SunNew2004,dong2017supervised,babalik2017improvement,cao2018improved}.
+This usual approach of analyzing models via their inspiration has helped to improve algorithms by building new procedures\cite{SunNew2004,dong2017supervised}.